 The Department of Homeland Security has attempted to institute programs predicated on the use of ID to improve air security.
 One such program, originally called the Computer Assisted Passenger Profiling System II (CAPPS II) and later put into effect as Secure Flight, and the Automated Targeting System, effectively requires every citizen to undergo a background check as a precondition to travel by commercial airline.

 Secure Flight and the Automated Targeting System depend on the presentation of government-issued photo ID in order to function.
 The information contained on the ID is cross-checked against a variety of public and private databases, and an individual threat assessment is generated based on this information.
-The CAPPS II program was pronounced ‘dead’ in July of 2004, but the Department of Homeland Security is quietly continuing to work to produce a replacement system, now called “Secure Flight”, that is now in place and that works similarly.
+The CAPPS II program was pronounced ‘dead’ in July of 2004, but the Department of Homeland Security quietly continued to work to produce a replacement system, called “Secure Flight”, that is now in place and that works similarly.

 Another program which depends on showing ID is the Watch List and No-Fly List.
 Airlines are issued these secret lists by the federal government and are required to request ID from their passengers in order to check them against the secret lists.
 This has resulted in countless citizens with names similar to bad people being harassed, arrested, or prevented from traveling by aircraft including every person named ‘David Nelson’.